 What is ‘interference’ in the dual n-back?
 You may have experienced interference in the standard dual n-back when the sequence of stimuli repeats itself before the target is presented.
 This creates confusion where you have to ‘repeat yourself’ to keep the series of items in memory.

-Studies by Burgess, Gray, and fellow grad student Tod Braver (article 1, article 2) provide brain imaging evidence of a large overlap of intelligence and working memory brain circuitry when there is need for interference control on a task – but not otherwise.
+Studies by Burgess, Gray, and fellow grad student Tod Braver (article 1) provide brain imaging evidence of a large overlap of intelligence and working memory brain circuitry when there is need for interference control on a task – but not otherwise.

 With i3 Mindware, the level of interference in 2G training can be systematically increased.
 This is not possible in standard dual n-back games.